Regardless of whether this is your first or fourth child, you’re still going to have to look up the newborn checkup schedule when your baby arrives.

 That’s totally not on you – baby checkups after birth SEEM kind of sporadic and random.
 I mean, couldn’t we just say weekly and then monthly and then yearly?

-The truth is that there is a reason for the way your baby’s checkups are scheduled, and if I’m good for nothing else, at least (hopefully!)
-I can clear up some of that confusion for you!
+The truth is that there is a reason for the way your baby’s checkups are scheduled, and we’re gonna learn all about it today!

 We all wonder at some point how often a newborn should to go to the doctor.
 The answer?
 As often as they need to!